slot77

 Many of the early colonists came to the new world as British citizens who held their kings in high regard.
 The fifth grade class worked throughout this expedition to understand why and how these sentiments changed.
 They studied a variety of perspectives – colonists, British government, Patriots, Loyalists, and those where were neutral or undecided – to deepen their understanding of the time period.
 As they learned about the American Revolution and the long road to independence from Great Britain, the class worked with cause-and-effect relationships from the Stamp Act to the Treaty of Paris.
 They explored what the Founding Fathers believed about government and why they structured our government the way they did.
 This expedition was rich in primary documents and compelling historical characters and included a field study to Boston, MA to understand – from multiple perspectives – how our nation was born.

-We are still accepting applications for the 2024-2025 school year.
+We are accepting applications for the 2025-2026 school year.
 See our Admissions page for more information.